SreejanMarrivada/Restaurant/README.md

-currently only contains raw html with no backend .just a prototype
+currently only contains raw html with no backend and no images.just a prototype